rust-lang/rust/text/0000-send-improvements.md

 guaranteed to be threadsafe by Rust's type system.

 Another important note is that with this definition, `Send` will fulfill the proposed role of `Sync` in a fork-join concurrency library.
 At present, to use `Sync` in a fork-join library one must make the implicit assumption that if `T` is `Sync`, `T` is `Send`.
 One might be tempted to codify this by making `Sync` a subtype of `Send`.
 Unfortunately, this is not always the case, though it should be most of the time.
 A type can be created with `&mut` methods that are not thread safe, but no `&`-methods that are not thread safe.
 An example would be a version of `Rc` called `RcMut`.  `RcMut` would have a `clone_mut()` method that took `&mut self` and no other `clone()` method.  `RcMut` could be thread-safely shared provided that a `&mut RcMut` was not sent to another thread.
 As long as that invariant was upheld, `RcMut` could only be cloned in its original thread and could not be dropped while shared (hence, `RcMut` is `Sync`) but a mutable reference could not be thread-safely shared, nor could it be moved into another thread (hence, `&mut RcMut` is not `Send`, which means that `RcMut` is not `Send`).
 Because `&T` is Send if `T` is Sync (per the new definition), adding a `Send` bound will guarantee that only shared pointers of this type are moved between threads, so our new definition of `Send` preserves thread safety in the presence of such types.

-Thirdly, we'd add an `Own` trait as specified above.
-This would be used mostly as a convenience in user and library code for the current cases where `Send` is being used as a proxy for `Send + 'static`.

 Finally, we'd hunt through existing instances of `Send` in Rust libraries and replace them with sensible defaults.
 For example, the `spawn()` APIs should all have `'static` bounds,